 A crowning day of celebration called Shemini Atzeret, the Eighth Day of Assembly, is added to the week of Sukkot.
 Its name points to its significance.
 The Hebrew number seven, sheva, represents completeness and is related to the word savayah, which means satisfied.
 We have the opportunity to experience this satisfied completion every week on Shabbat, which recalls the seventh day of Creation when God ceased His work, was satisfied, and set the day apart as holy (Genesis 2:2-3).

 The Hebrew number eight is shemoneh, derived from the word shemen, oil or fat.
 It conveys the concept of increase, a step beyond completion, as pure oil which is derived from a ripened olive, a new beginning.
-Shemini Atzeret can, therefore, be viewed as a taste of the glorious arrival of the “Day that is all Shabbat” – when Messiah, the King of kings, will establish the Kingdom of God in the earth and will reign from His City, the New Jerusalem that will have “come down out of heaven from God, prepared as a bride adorned for her husband” (Revelation 21:2).
-On the Eighth Day we look forward to the eternal, resurrection life promised in Messiah when we all can rejoice in the unity of His Presence and in our redeemed, fully transformed, “new creation” bodies.
+Shemini Atzeret can, therefore, be viewed as a taste of the glorious arrival of the “Day that is all Shabbat” – when Mashiach, the Messiah, will establish the Kingdom of God in the earth and will reign from His City, the New Jerusalem.
+On the Eighth Day we look forward to the eternal, resurrection life promised in Olam HaBa, the world to Come, where we will rejoice in our Father’s presence in redeemed, fully transformed, “new creation” bodies.

 In Israel Shemini Atzeret is combined with the celebration of Simchat Torah, Rejoicing in the Torah.
 In Israel they are observed on the same day, while in the Diaspora (lands outside of Israel) Simchat Torah is held the day after Shemini Atzeret.
-Without God’s gift of His Word and teaching, His Torah, we could not arrive at the fullness and completion of Redemption that is accomplished in Messiah – the Living Torah, the Word made flesh.
-In Him, as we walk in the ways and ‘pleasant paths’ of God’s Word, we are transformed from “glory to glory” until the “eighth day” when all Creation ultimately will be redeemed!
+Without God’s gift of His Word and teaching, His Torah, we could not arrive at the fullness and completion of Redemption.
+As we walk in the ways and ‘pleasant paths’ of God’s Word, we are transformed from “glory to glory” until the “eighth day” when all Creation ultimately will be redeemed.

 THE LOWLY SUKKAH